 4. Technical Currency

-As part of Support and at no additional license fee, DataStax will provide Customer with all new versions of the Supported Software that it generally releases, including all improvements, enhancements and bug fixes.
+As part of Support, and at no additional license fee, DataStax will provide Customer with all new versions of the Supported Software that it generally releases, including all improvements, enhancements and bug fixes.
 All such new versions are provided subject to the terms of the Agreement.
-Support does not include any item that DataStax licenses separately from the Software licensed by Customer under the Agreement or that DataStax makes available for an additional fee.
+Support does not include any item that DataStax licenses separately from the Software or that DataStax makes available for an additional fee.

 5. Issue Resolution